 Figure 1.
-Bidirectional Relationality in Human Development within the Innate Entitlement Framework™ This figure illustrates human development as a process of continuous bidirectional relational exchange between organism and environment.
-Development is not linear, but unfolds through an ongoing interaction in which the organism receives, registers, responds to, and is shaped by what is received.
-The […]
+Bidirectional Relationality in Human Development within the Innate Entitlement Framework™ This figure illustrates human development as a process of continuous bidirectional relational exchange across self, others, and the wider environment.
+Development is not linear.
+It unfolds through ongoing reciprocal interaction in which the organism exists in relationship, responds to relational conditions, and is […]

 Tag Archives: bi directional relationality